dragonrobotics/dragonrobotics.github.io/index.md

 ### Git and Github
 Please keep the following things in mind when working with Git and Github:
-* **Ensure that you have a name and email set in your Git configuration**:
+* **Ensure that you have a name and email set in your Git configuration**.
+You can configure this by running the following commands in a shell:
 ```shell
 $ git config --global user.name "[real name]"
 $ git config --global user.email "[email address associated with Github account]"
 ```
 This is to ensure that we can track your changes accurately using Github's features.
-Obviously, this won't be possible if you're using a shared computer (i.e. a school laptop): as such, using a shared computer to make commits is discouraged.
+  * Obviously, this won't be possible if you're using a shared computer (i.e. a school laptop): as such, using a shared computer to make commits is discouraged.
-If you do have to use a shared computer, then pass the `--author=` option to `git commit`, with your name followed by your email in angle brackets:
+  * If you do have to use a shared computer, then pass the `--author=` option to `git commit`, with your name followed by your email in angle brackets:
 ```shell
 $ git commit --author="A U Thor <author@example.com>"